TheresAFewConors/Sooty/README.md

   - Unshorten URL's that have been shortened by external services.
 (Limited to 10 requests per hour)
   - Query [URLScan.io](https://urlscan.io) for reputation reports.
   - Analyze email addresses for known malicious activity and report on domain reputation utilising [EmailRep.io](https://emailrep.io)
+  - Create dynamic email templates that can be used as a base for phsing triage response.

 ![](readmeimages/email_analysis.gif)